nihardarji/rethink-plaintext-editing/readme.md

 Once complete, please email us a link to your forked repo with clean, tested code.
 We will use Chrome to run it.

 - Rethink Engineering

+# Libraries:

+1. material-ui
+2. react-markdown
+3. react-mde
+4. react-syntax-highlighter
+5. @monaco-editor/react

+# Functionalities Implemented

+1. Stored the files on to localStorage to fetch and manage data across the application
+2. Save, Delete and Edit functionalities

+# Install dependencies

+`npm install`

+# To run the project

+`npm run dev`